 Terms of Participation and Moderation Guidelines

-Thank you for participating in the National Dialogue on Reducing Barriers and Burdens in Federal Procurement.
-This dialogue is an essential part of the President’s Management Agenda for the US Federal government and will help lay the foundation for creating a 21st Century government that delivers better results to American citizens.
-Visitors to this site are invited to submit ideas, comment on ideas, vote for the ideas they think are the most impactful, and flag posts as “off topic.”
+Thank you for participating in the National Dialogue and Pilot to Reduce Reporting Compliance Costs for Federal Contractors and Grantees.
+This dialogue is an essential part of the President's Management Agenda for the US Federal government and will help lay the foundation for creating a 21st Century government that delivers better results to American citizens.
+Visitors to this site are invited to submit ideas, comment on ideas, vote for the ideas they think are the most impactful, and flag posts as "off topic."
 This online dialogue allows you the opportunity to post comments that will remain publicly viewable on this website.
 The site therefore operates a moderation policy to ensure that comments are appropriate and not harmful to others.
 Thank you for taking the time to read this and we welcome your participation in the discussion and look forward to an exchange of ideas.
 These Moderation Guidelines and Terms of Participation may be amended or modified in the future.

 Anyone can view the ideas on the site and view the public discussion as it develops, but if you want to take an active part yourself, you must create an account on the site by registering as a user.
 Once you register you can then submit, comment on, vote on, or flag ideas.
 Your participation in this dialogue is voluntary.
 No payments or gifts will be made to respondents.
 Any content you submit is in the public domain and may be reused.

 All data is stored on a third party provider storage media, managed , which is not a Government site.
 You should also review the IdeaScale privacy and use policies, available here as they are applicable to your use.